krrish94/krrish94.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an AI research scientist at [Meta](https://ai.meta.com/research/) and an incoming assistant professor with the [CS department](https://www.cs.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/).
+I am an AI research scientist at [Meta](https://ai.meta.com/research/).
+I am also an incoming assistant professor with the [CS department](https://www.cs.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/), starting mid-2026, where I will direct the [SciPhy lab](https://sci-fi-lab.github.io).

 I strive to build full-stack robotic systems that perceive, reason, and act with human-level efficiency, ultimately surpassing them.
 My work lies at the _perception-action interface_, tackling both how robots should represent the world around them, and how they use it for action.
-This draws inspiration from several adjacent fields, including computer vision, machine learning, and cognitive science.

-Previously, I was a postdoc at [MIT CSAIL](https://www.csail.mit.edu/) with [Antonio Torralba](https://web.mit.edu/torralba/www/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).
-I completed my PhD at [Universite de Montreal](https://www.umontreal.ca/) and [Mila](https://mila.quebec/en/), advised by [Liam Paull](http://liampaull.ca/).
-My work has been recognized with PhD fellowship awards from NVIDIA and Google, and a best-paper award from IEEE RAL.
+Prior to this, I spent time as a postdoc at [MIT CSAIL](https://www.csail.mit.edu/) and as a PhD candidate at [Universite de Montreal](https://www.umontreal.ca/).
+My work has been recognized with PhD fellowship awards from NVIDIA and Google, a best-paper award from IEEE RAL, and an induction to the RSS Pioneers 2020 cohort.